j1c1m1b1/j1c1m1b1.github.io/files/resume.md

 📱 [(+49) 0179 4085327](tel:4901794085327)

 ## ℹ️ About Me
-I have worked in Android Development for the past 8 years and enjoy creating performant and beautiful Android apps that live in people's pockets.
+I have worked in Android Development since 2014 and enjoy creating performant and beautiful Android apps that live in people's pockets.

 I currently work at [HSE](http://www.hse.de/) where I lead the stabilization and release of new features for the company's e-commerce / Live TV app.